A step-by-step easy tutorial on painting a realistic eye using acrylic paint for beginners

 Step 11: Paint in the Pupil

-With a detail brush dipped in water and loaded with black, paint in the pupil at the eye center.
+With a small brush (detail round is my preference) dipped in water and loaded with black, paint in the pupil at the eye center.

 Step 12: Paint in the Top and Bottom Lashes